All Episodes

 Pretty sure I'm right, actually.

-Anyway, um article uh, oh damn it, did I not write down where this was?
+Oh, damn it, did I not write down what this was?

 I want to give credit to whoever wrote this.

-The source is Wall Street Journal and CNBC, but I saw it on Mario Knoffels post.
+The source is Wall Street Journal and CNBC, but I saw it on Mario Noffel's post.

-And I didn't know what that quite meant until I read a little bit into it, and sure enough.
+And I didn't know what that quite meant until I read a little bit into it.

-So what they wisely did is they took big positions at other AI companies, so that they would own a little Nvidia and they don't um Oracle, they don't a little AMD, Broadcom, Microsoft.
+So what they wisely did is they took big positions at other AI companies so that they would own a little NVIDIA and they'd own Oracle, they'd own a little AMD, Broadcom, Microsoft.

-So they would basically get really, really wet with all these other big AI companies, and so wet and so big that these Other companies would be tanked if open AI went down.
+So they would basically get really, really wet with all these other big AI companies.

 Except they're dealing with trillions.

-So if you tell me you're making $13 billion a year, even if you tell me, yeah, but that's gonna go way up.
+So if you tell me you're making $13 billion a year, even if you tell me, yeah, but that's going to go way up.

 I mean, that's just the beginning.